astranet/meshRPC/README.md

 <img alt="meshRPC logo, image author - MariaLetta/free-gophers-pack" src="https://cl.ly/0f19c50a98df/51.png" width="250px" />

 MeshRPC provides automatic Service Mesh and RPC generation for Go micro services, it's a humble alternative to gRPC with Istio.
-In a nutshell, a Service Mesh is an inter-service communication infrastructure, that includes but not limited to RPC protocol and additional client/server instances.
+In a nutshell, a Service Mesh is an inter-service communication infrastructure, that includes adding an RPC protocol and additional client/server capabilities to existing services.
 This tool is a framework for quick onboardings onto meshy things.

 _With a service mesh,_